solquist/DataCleaningAssignment/README.md

 Now that we have the pieces of data we need, putting them together is pretty straight forward.
 The training data set has a total of 7,352 obervations and the test data set has 2,947.
 When combining the two, we will have a total of 10,299 (7,352 + 2,947) observations.
 We also need to add a column for the subject ID's and the activity ID's.
 This will give us a total of 563 columns (561 for the sensor data variables anad 2 more for the subject ID an activity ID).

-To avoid any problems with order, we just use `cbind()` to paste the columns together.
+To avoid any problems with order, we use `cbind()` to paste the columns together.
 The data frame is built out from left to right by binding the activity column to the subject ID column and finally the data block to the previous result.
+We start with the subject ID and activity ID columns as those are out identifiers for an observation.
 This is first done for the training data set, building a data frame of the form:

 | Subject.ID                 | Activity                    | Data block (561 variables)         |
 |:---------------------------|:----------------------------|:-----------------------------------|